 Although MPI offers other insurance products to its customers, the PUB is solely responsible for the Basic insurance offered by MPI.
 The coverage for all Manitobans remains the same under Basic insurance.
 However, the premiums paid by customers vary based on four factors.

-—MPI divides the province into four territories.
+• Where you live—MPI divides the province into four territories.
 The risk of claim by customers is in part determined by which of these four territories a customer lives in

 • How you use your vehicle—How a customer uses their vehicle and what they use it for directly affects the likelihood of a claim, which in turn affects the premium.
 For example, if a customer only uses their vehicle to go to work and back within city limits, they are less likely to make a claim than an individual who uses their vehicle as a regular courier

 • Your vehicle—The make, model and safety features of a vehicle directly affect the likelihood of a claim, as determined by MPI.
 A vehicle’s claim risk depends on how well it protects occupants, resists theft and withstands collisions

 • Your driving record—The best way to save money on premiums is to maintain a good driving record, which involves actively avoiding traffic violations, at-fault claims, or alcohol or drug-related suspensions.
 The premiums directly reflect a customer’s place on the Driver Safety Rating (DSR) scale, which monitors driver safety

 These factors are integral to the Corporation’s risk calculation—namely, the likelihood that a customer will get into an accident requiring pay-outs that far exceed the aggregated premiums they pay to MPI.
 The more likely an accident, the more the customer will pay in insurance premiums.
 The PUB takes these risk calculations, made on the basis of actuarial accounting, as well as the revenue requirements of MPI, into account when faced with annual rate applications from the Corporation.